dannyjf93/Chess_Club_Tournaments/README.md

 ### Future improvements
     1. Make tournament attributes editable except for number of rounds
-    2. Add functionality to "retire" players from a chess club so that they can no longer be registered for tournaments
+    2. Add functionality to "retire" players from a chess club so that they can no longer be registered for tournaments but their existing data is retained.
+    3. Add back out functionality for multiple areas (such as when clubs are being created)

 ### Important notes
     This application was created using Python version 3.12.4 - all requirements for this application are satisfied by libraries already included in Python 3.12.4